MarvinOtt/MapConfiguratorCivilization7/MODDING.md

 <pre>
 mapScript/
-└── modules/
 ├── mapConfigurator/
 │   └── scripts/
 │       ├── randomWorlds\
 │       │   ├── script.cs
 │       │   └── extraConfig1.json
 │       └── chaoticContinents\
 │           ├── script.cs
 │           └── extraConfig2.json
 ├── maps\
 │   ├── randomWorlds.js
 │   └── chaoticContinents.js
 └── settings/
     ├── randomWorlds.js
     └── chaoticContinents.js
 </pre>

-The scripts for the game under "modules/maps" can also be located elsewhere, as long as the scripts can load the corresponding setting files.
+The scripts for the game under "maps" can also be located elsewhere, as long as the scripts can load the corresponding setting files.
 The files under "modules/settings" correspond to the settings for each script.
 This tool should overwrite it automatically, but for the initial version, the structure is as follows:

 ```js